 My fondness for escape rooms shows no signs of stopping.
 I recently completed my sixth this year and it was my proudest achievement so far: we escaped with around 13 minutes left on the clock and were the first team to get out.
-I’d love to get a few more in before the end of the year so if you have any recommendations, please do let me know.

 When Quietschisto from RNG revealed he was going to be visiting London for a week last month, it seemed like the perfect excuse to combine an adventure with sightseeing.
 I found HiddenCity through a Google search and it seemed to offer just the sort of thing we were looking for: a treasure-hunt across the city where you had to solve challenges and interact with people you met along the way.
 We opted for the Bright Lights Evening Trail so we could explore London by dusk and take in the sights along the Thames.